 The galvanized roof has relatively low maintenance and can easily last beyond its expected life span of 60 years.

-The main advantage of aluminum sheets apart from other roofing materials is their extreme resistance to corrosion caused by seawater.
+The main advantage of aluminum sheets, apart from other materials, is their extreme resistance to corrosion caused by water.

-Aluminum roofing sheet’s anti-corrosive characteristics provide a longer lifespan and help to maintain its shiny luster.
+Aluminum roofing sheets’ anti-corrosive characteristics provide a longer lifespan and help maintain their shiny luster.

 Aluminum’s lightness and thinness material absorbs very little heat and cools fast once it stops receiving direct sunlight.

-Zinc roof sheet is a long-lasting, sustainable material, and it is 100% recyclable making it an environmentally friendly product.
+Zinc roof sheets are a long-lasting, sustainable material, and they are 100% recyclable, making them environmentally friendly products.
 Zinc can last 80 to 100 years when used in roofing since it can be reused over and over again.

-Zinc is known as one of the most attractive roofing finishes because once installed, it goes through an oxidation process known as patina.
-This process forms a protective layer on the zinc’s surface that protects from rust and weathering.
+Zinc is known as one of the most attractive roofing finishes because, once installed, it goes through an oxidation process known as patina.
+This process forms a protective layer on the zinc’s surface that protects it from rust and weathering.

-The patination process helps make the zinc roof sheets constantly renew themselves, making surfaces scratches and blemishes disappear over time.
+The patination process helps make the zinc roof sheets constantly renew themselves, making surface scratches and blemishes disappear over time.

 These types of roofing sheets are available in a variety of textures, designs, qualities, and thicknesses.
 Although they are much lighter in weight, polycarbonate is durable, resistant to breakage and cracks.

-This type of roofing material has been a popular material for construction applications because it provides excellent cost-performance advantages in terms of price, lifespan, low maintenance, lightweight, good mechanical strength, and toughness.
+This type has been a popular material for construction applications because it provides excellent cost-performance advantages in terms of price, lifespan, low maintenance, lightweight, good mechanical strength, and toughness.

-The fiberglass is structured from a slim glass fiber blended with silica to make it a strong roofing material.
-Fiberglass roofing is light in weight, easy to install, and fire-resistant in nature.
+The fiberglass is structured from a slim glass fiber blended with silica to make it a strong material.
+Fiberglass is light in weight, easy to install, and fire-resistant in nature.

-Hot-dip galvanizing steel is the most common roofing material in the market.
-The thickness of galvanized coatings is determined by the alloy layers which form when the steel bonds with zinc.
+Hot-dip galvanizing steel is the most common roof material in the market.
+The thickness of galvanized coatings is determined by the alloy layers that form when the steel bonds with zinc.

 Higher coating thickness results in better corrosion resistance and provides enhanced durability.